nicolewang06/project_tictactoe/README.md

 Description of Game_
 Taking turns clicking empty spaces to mark X's and O's on a board, the first to get 3 in a row wins.

+IMPORTANT_
+Please play Tic Tac Toe game using Chrome.
+(Not fully functional on Internet Explorer or Mozilla Firefox)